Why are there some verses missing from the NIV and other Bibles?

-The following verses are not included in many recent Bible translations: Mt.
+The following verses are not included in many recent translations of the Bible, such as the English Standard Version and the New International Version: Mt.
 17:21; 18:11; 23:14; Mk.
 7:16; 9:44, 46; 11:26; 15:28; Lk.
 17:36; 23:17; Jn.
 5:4; Acts 8:37; 15:34; 24:7; 28:29; Rom.
 16:24.
-They represent 0.2% of the verses in the New Testament.
-These differences between some translations are due to differences in the Greek source text.
+They represent less than 0.2% of the verses in the New Testament.
+These verse differences among translations are due to differences in the Greek source text.

-Many ancient copies exist of the New Testament, which was originally written in Greek on papyrus, then parchment (from the 4th century) and paper (from the 10th century).
+Many ancient copies exist of the New Testament, which was originally written in Greek on papyrus, then on parchment (from the 4th century) and on paper (from the 10th century).
 The earliest fragments date from 110 AD and the earliest complete texts from 200 AD.
 However, none of these are manuscripts of the original text.
 Instead they have been copied by scribes.
 Minor variations in hand copying have appeared through the centuries before mechanical printing began in about 1450 AD.

 There have been three major attempts to construct the original New Testament text:

-- The Received Text (“Textus Receptus” in Latin) was based on some Byzantine (eastern portion of the Roman Empire) manuscripts (dated from 1000 AD) and first published in 1516.
+- The Received Text (“Textus Receptus” in Latin) was based on some Byzantine (eastern portion of the Roman Empire) manuscripts dated from 1000 AD and first published in 1516.

 - The Majority Text was based on the majority of existing Greek manuscripts and first published in the 1982.
 As fewer ancient texts have survived and the Byzantine church was quite wealthy and produced many manuscripts, the Majority Text is largely based on the Byzantine family of manuscripts (dated the 9th to the 13th centuries AD) and has some similarities to the Received Text.

 We can be thankful for the Bible’s preservation over thousands of years.
 It is the most accurate ancient literature that is available today.
 The differences between the reconstructed New Testament texts mentioned above are mainly technical and not doctrinal.
-As there is no substantial difference between these texts, each can lead one to salvation and spiritual growth.
+As there is no substantial difference between these texts, each can lead one to salvation and guide one in spiritual growth.

 Written, December 2011